We are actively recruiting and encourage all those interested to get in contact with us.

 If your interview is successful we will provide you with a formal job offer.
 Once you accept this we will carry out the necessary pre-employment checks which include contacting your references (two professional and one personal) and carrying out an enhanced check with the Disclosure and Barring Service (DBS).
 We will provide you with a References Check Form for you to confirm contact details of your references.
 We will also need to check your Driving License for any endorsements.

 Once all necessary checks have been completed we can schedule your start date.
 If you are on a DBS update this will speed up the recruitment process.

 For more information on staff and training support click on the Staff Support and The Role of a Care Giver

 Attractive employment package

 We are a professional team of people working to improve the lives of our clients and therefore everybody is fully employed under a Contract of Employment.

 Benefits to being employed – 5.6 weeks of paid holidays per year, entitlement to statutory sick pay, national insurance and PAYE tax completed by us, insurance cover and performance-related Bonuses.

 We reward and invest in you wherever we can – market leading pay rates above “National Living Wage”, double pay on bank holidays, mileage costs covered and paid holiday entitlement of 5.6 weeks per year.

 Induction and training

-You will be paid Training time – no previous experience required.
+You will be paid for Training – no previous experience required.